-Conclusions & Future Work
+9 Conclusions & Future Work

 This paper proposed greedy PBVI, a new POMDP planning method for dynamic sensor selection that exploits greedy maximization to improve scalability in the action space.
 We showed that the value function computed in this way has bounded error if certain conditions including submodularity are met.
 We also showed that such conditions are met, or approximately met, if reward is defined using negative belief entropy or an approximation thereof.
-Experiments on a realworld dataset from a multi-camera tracking system show that it achieves similar performance to existing methods but incurs only a fraction of the computational cost, leading to much better scalability in the number of cameras.
+Experiments on a real-world dataset from a multi-camera tracking system show that it achieves similar performance to existing methods but incurs only a fraction of the computational cost.

-One avenue for future work includes quantifying the error bound between $\tilde{V}t^G(b)$ and $\tilde{V}t^(b)$, as our current results (Theorem 5) show only that it is bounded.
-Another avenue is to develop on-line POMDP planning methods that exploit submodularity by employing greedy maximization.
+One avenue for future work includes quantifying the error bound between $V_t^G(b)$ and $V_t^(b)$ , as our current results (Theorem 5) show only that it is bounded.
 We also intend to consider cases where its possible to sequentially process information from sensors and thus integrate our approach with adaptive submodularity.